-8. RELATED PARTY TRANSACTIONS
+9. RELATED PARTY TRANSACTIONS

-The University in cooperation with the Foundation has desired to significantly expand its development effort, thus, expanding private support and increase discretionary funds for the University.
+The University in cooperation with the Foundation, has desired to significantly expand its development efforts, thus, expanding private support and increase discretionary funds for the University.
 To accomplish these objectives, it was mutually agreed between the Texas A&M University System, the University and the Foundation to apply a one-time six percent (6%) development fee (the "fee") on all gifts to the University and/or the Foundation with certain exceptions.
 The fee is taken from the first available income from endowed gifts and from the principal of non-endowed gifts.
 Eighty-five percent (85%) of the fee is used to support the Foundation's operations and fifteen percent (15%) is used to support the University's development activities.
 The University maintains a "Development Account" for this purpose.
 The portion of the fees due to the Foundation for contributions collected by the University on behalf of the Foundation is deposited in the Development Account.
 The portion of the fees due to the University for contributions collected by the Foundation is directly withdrawn by the University from the Development Account.
 Any remaining balance in the Development Account belongs to the Foundation and can be used by the Foundation to support its operations.
-The total development fee paid to the Foundation amounted to \$100,700 and \$54,693 for the years ended December 31, 2014 and December 31, 2013, respectively.
-The Foundation utilizes a portion of the fee amount for its operations and the remaining balance as of December 31, 2014 and 2013 amounted to \$64,741 and \$47,954, respectively, that was held in the Development Account by the University and has been presented as a receivable from the University in the statement of financial position.
-In addition, as of December 31, 2014 and 2013, the Foundation has a payable outstanding of \$2,051 and \$10,421, respectively, to remit the 6% development fee for gifts collected directly by the Foundation to the University.
-The Foundation also has a payable outstanding of \$36,042 to remit donations to the University.
+The total development fee paid to the Foundation amounted to \$96,460 and \$100,700 for the years ended December 31, 2015 and 2014, respectively.
+The Foundation utilizes a portion of the fee amount for its operations.
+The remaining balance as of December 31, 2015 and 2014 amounted to \$0 and \$0, respectively, that was held in the Development Account by the University and has been presented as a receivable from the University in the statement of financial position.
+In addition, as of December 31, 2015 and 2014, the Foundation has a payable outstanding of \$3,428 and \$2,051, respectively, to remit the .9% development fee for gifts collected directly by the Foundation to the University.
+The Foundation also has a payable outstanding of \$82,637 to remit donations to the University.